MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 1. **Tile Selection:** Carefully review and manually select the highest quality tiles for use in the subsequent steps of the pipeline.

 2. **Execute Remaining Steps:** With the optimal tiles selected, proceed to execute Steps 2, 3, 4, and 5.
-Ensure that each step is completed successfully before proceeding to the next one.

 ## Training with ChangeFormer

-To successfully run the training, the `DataConfig` class in the `data_config.py` file must be updated with the appropriate dataset folder path.
+To successfully run the training, the `DataConfig` class in the [`data_config.py`](https://github.com/wgcban/ChangeFormer/blob/main/data_config.py) in [ChangeFormer](https://github.com/wgcban/ChangeFormer) must be updated with the appropriate dataset folder path.

 The provided Jupyter Notebook file facilitates the automatic generation of YAML configuration files necessary for executing the training process.
-Furthermore, an example YAML file is included in the same directory for reference.
+An example YAML file is included in the same directory for reference.